Echinacea Coneflowers

 4. Prepare the Soil: Echinacea prefers well-draining soil with a pH between 6.0 and 7.0.
 It’s not very particular about soil fertility, but adding some compost to the planting hole can help get the plants off to a good start.

 5. Planting: Plant the seeds or seedlings about 1-3 feet apart, depending on the variety.
 Cover the seeds with about 1/4 inch of soil and water them well.
-If planting seedlings, dig a hole large enough to accommodate the root ball and plant at the same depth it was growing in its container.
+If planting seedlings, dig a hole large enough to accommodate the root ball and plant at the same depth it grew in its container.

 9. Mulching: Applying a layer of mulch around the base of the plants can help retain moisture and suppress weeds.